Apartment for a Software Developer / Alexander Tischler / Russia

 Innovative Workspace in the Bedroom

 A highlight of the apartment is the 3.5-meter-long desk in the bedroom.
-Suspended without a support leg and supported by a hidden metal frame, this bold structure floats effortlessly against the wall.
+Suspended without a support leg and carried by a hidden metal frame, this bold structure floats effortlessly against the wall.
 Above it, embossed panels add depth and texture, enhancing the workspace’s architectural appeal.

 The dressing room is connected to the bedroom but separated by elegant tinted-glass partitions.
 Inside, a multifunctional storage system allows for display, deep drawers for accessories, and seasonal storage behind closet doors.